 A continuation of Aerospace Engineering 320 to include orbit determination techniques, general and special perturbations, artificial satellites, rocket dynamics and transfer orbits, earth-moon trajectories, and interplanetary trajectories.
-530. Aircraft Propulsion Systems (3) Prerequisite: Aerospace Engineering 301 or Mechanical Engineering 450.
-Theory and performance characteristics of aircraft propulsion systems including reciprocating engines, turbojets, ramjets, etc. GRADUATE COURSES IN AEROSPACE ENGINEERING 600.
+GRADUATE COURSES IN AEROSPACE ENGINEERING 600.
 Seminar (1-3) Prerequisite: Consent of the graduate adviser and instructor.
 Intensive study of one of the following topics: Aeroelasticity, aerodynamic noise, aerothermal structural analysis, hydrodynamic stability, hypersonic flow theory, magnetofluidmechanics, rarified and real gas flows, electromagnetic propulsion, boundary layers, and other areas of aerospace engineering.
 Topic to be announced in class schedule.
-612. Compressible Fluid Flow (3) Prerequisite: Aerospace Engineering 302 and credit or concurrent registration in Engineering 510.
+612. Compressible Fluid Flow (3) Prerequisites: Aerospace Engineering 302 and credit or concurrent registration in Engineering 510.
 Theory of flow at supersonic speeds.
 Linearized theory, three-dimensional wings in steady flight, slender-body theory, methods of characteristics.
 671. Flight Dynamics-Theory of Flight Paths (3) Prerequisite: Aerospace Engineering 302.

 Analysis of trajectories of aircraft, missiles, satellites, and spacecraft subjected to uniform or central gravitational forces, aerodynamic forces, and thrust.
 716. Aerodynamics of Flight (3) Prerequisite: Aerospace Engineering 612.
 Trans-sonic flight, VSTOL, and related topics.
 796. Advanced Topics in Aerospace Engineering (2 or 3) Advanced study in the field of aerospace engineering.
-May be repeated with new content Topic to be announced in the class schedule.
+May be repeated with new content.
+Topic to be announced in the class schedule.
 Maximum credit six units applicable on a 797.
 Research (1-3) Cr/NC Prerequisite: Consent of graduate adviser.

 Research in engineering.
 Maximum credit six units applicable on a master's degree.
 798. Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chair and instructor.
 Individual study.
 Maximum credit three units.
 799A.
 Thesis or Project (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
 Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final UPPER DIVISION COURSES IN CIVIL ENGINEERING 518.
 Advanced Surveying and Photogrammetry (3) I Two lectures and three hours of laboratory.

-Prerequisite: Civil Engineering 218 with minimum grade of C. Theory and application of precise control surveys; specialized survey operations Principles of metrical photogrammetry as applied to engineering.
+Prerequisite: Civil Engineering 218 with minimum grade of C. Theory and application of precise control surveys; specialized survey operations.
+Principles of metrical photogrammetry as applied to engineering.
 Map compilation from 521.
 Structural Analysis II (3) I Prerequisite: Civil Engineering 321 with minimum grade of C. Analysis of statically indeterminate structures by virtual work.
 Advanced treatment of slope deflection, moment distribution.
 Arch analysis, secondary stresses in trusses.
-523. Timber Design (3) I Prerequisite: Civil Engineering 321.

-Structure and characteristics of wood; strength properties; loads and stresses; fasteners: working stress design of structural connections and members.
+Advanced treatment of influence lines.
+523. Timber Design (3) I, II Prerequisite: Civil Engineering 321 with a minimum grade of C. Structure and characteristics of wood; strength properties; loads and stresses; fasteners; working stress design of structural connections and members.
 525. Design of Steel Structures (3) II One lecture and six hours of laboratory.

-Prerequisite: Civil Engineering 321.
-Behavior of structural steel components under load.
+Prerequisite: Civil Engineering 321 with a minimum grade of C. Behavior of structural steel components under load.
 Design of steel beams, girders, columns, rigid frames and industrial building.
-Design of various types of connections of steel 555.
-Water and Wastewater Engineering (2) I Prerequisite: Civil Engineering 455 with minimum grade of C. Examination of water and wastewater.
+Design of various types of connections of steel structures.
+555. Water and Wastewater Engineering (2) I, II Prerequisite: Civil Engineering 455 with minimum grade of C. Examination of water and wastewater.
 Physical, chemical and biological methods of treatment.
 Advanced waste treatment processes.
 Water reclamation.
-562. Applied Soil Mechanics and Foundation Engineering (3) II Prerequisite: Civil Engineering 462.
+579. Construction Materials (3) II Two lectures and three hours of laboratory.

+Prerequisite: Engineering Mechanics 301.